Published on:

 This is a classic hidden fees class action lawsuit.
 The suit lead to a $2.5 million settlement over allegations that Regal Entertainment Group charged hidden fees for movie tickets purchased online.
 The lawsuit claimed that these fees were not adequately disclosed to consumers, leading to unexpected charges.
 Regal denied any wrongdoing —they always do — but agreed to the settlement to resolve the claims.

 How Much Can You Get?
-Consumers who purchased movie tickets through Regal’s online platforms may be eligible for a pro-rata share of the settlement.
+Consumers who purchased movie tickets through Regal’s online platforms may be eligible for a pro-rata share of the settlement in this still open class acction lawsuit.
+But $2.5 million over this size class will be likely be a small payout.

 Claim Deadline: April 21, 2025.